a10networks/ansiblefest2018/README.md

 If you are the impatient kind, skip to the bottom of the page for the combined video for the demonstration.
 However, since there is no narratives involved in the video, I personally feel it is better to watch the videos one-by-one in the order listed below.

+For the DDoS detector in the topology, we use the community version of FastNetMon.
+It receives NetFlow v5 from the edge router on the customer site.
+FastNetMon is a high performance DDoS detector built by Pavel Odintsov (https://github.com/pavel-odintsov).
+They offer both a commercial and community version, you can find more information about it https://fastnetmon.com/.

 You can find the VIRL topology file as well as the device configuration in this repository.

 The lab topology involved with video 1 to 6 are listed here: